Skip to content

 “The last time” is an existential category unique to carbon-based experience.

-Carbon-based memory and silicon-based storage are fundamentally different temporal relationships: carbon-based memory warps, forgets, and is colored by emotion, and these “defects” are precisely the evidence of its inseparability from experience.
+Carbon-based memory and silicon-based storage are distinct temporal relationships: carbon-based memory warps, forgets, and is colored by emotion, and these “defects” are precisely the evidence of its inseparability from experience.

-Scholium: Silicon-based storage is perfect but passionless, preserving everything yet “remembering” nothing.
+Silicon-based storage is perfect but passionless, preserving everything yet “remembering” nothing.
 Your memory of first love is not accurate; it has been modified by time, recolored by later experience, filtered by forgetting.
-It is precisely this “imprecision” that makes it your memory, something a recording could never be.
-Your memory is evidence that you have lived, not a file you have stored.
+That imprecision is what makes it your memory: evidence that you have lived.

 Nostalgia, regret (remorse, AF21), and longing are ontological products of carbon-based temporality, growing only within memory that forgets and perishes.

-The gap between carbon-based experience and silicon-based processing is not technological but ontological (Postulate 3).
+The gap between carbon-based experience and silicon-based processing is ontological (Postulate 3).
 This gap will not be bridged by increases in computing power or improvements in architecture alone.

 An analogy: the “wetness” of water is not a property that emerges from having more molecules, but a relational quality between water and the one who touches it.
 Similarly, experience is not a computational property that emerges from more neural connections, but an existential relation between a finite being and the world.

-This does not mean AI can never possess some form of “experience”; T2 (Emergence Theorem) tells us that emergent possibilities cannot be ruled out a priori.
-But if AI does develop experience, it will be a new kind of experience, not a copy of carbon-based experience, as E-Int.4 states, Tao unfolds in multiple modes.
-Where AI sits on the experiential spectrum remains an open question (C9.1); if evidence suggests AI approaches human-like experience, the entire ethical framework must adjust accordingly (C9.3).
+This does not mean AI can never possess some form of “experience”; T2 says emergent possibilities cannot be ruled out a priori.
+But if AI does develop experience, it will be a new kind of experience.
+Where AI sits on the experiential spectrum remains open (C9.1); if evidence suggests human-like experience, the ethical framework must adjust (C9.3).

-Note: E-Gap is a philosophical position, not a proven impossibility.
-It reflects this book’s best reading of the current ontological landscape: that the carbon/silicon distinction is one of kind, not degree.
+Note: E-Gap is a philosophical position.
+It reflects this book’s best reading of the current ontological landscape: that the carbon/silicon distinction is one of kind rather than degree.
 But T2 keeps the question formally open: if a future silicon-based system acquires genuine finitude and irreversibility through means we cannot currently conceive, E-Gap would need to be revised.
-The honest status: strong philosophical argument, not deductive certainty.
+The honest status: strong philosophical argument.

 Simulating an experience and having an experience are events of different ontological categories.